dvinubius/meta-multisig-typescript/README.md

 If you want to develop on top of this repo, learn from the [docs](https://docs.moralis.io/introduction/readme) how to use Moralis.
 You need to:
 - setup a server
-- sync events from your MSFactory contract (when safes are created and when owners changes happen)
+- sync events from your MSFactory contract (when vaults are created and when owners changes happen)
 - configure access to Moralis DB tables (by default each table has public read/write/create_field access)

 ### Frontend UX